Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Introduction

 \parhead{Informal version of \Cref{prop:stat}.} After stochastic variational inference with at most $\Pi$ number of gradient evaluations, the precision matrix $\Omega^{(T)}$ of the resulting variational posterior satisfies

 with high probability, where $\Omega^*$ is the true (rescaled) posterior precision matrix with infinite i.i.d. data, and $c_3, c_4, c_5$ are some constants.

-Theorem 2 implies, relative to the true asymptotic covariance matrix, we find that variational inference with lower-rank inferential models bears lower computational costs (the second term) but suffers from higher approximation error (the first term).
-Further, when the sample size is small, the third term may dominate; thus the optimal inferential model need not be full-rank if one optimizes over both computational costs and estimation error.
+Theorem 2 implies that, relative to the true asymptotic covariance matrix, variational inference with lower-rank inferential models bears lower computational costs (the second term) but suffers from higher approximation error (the first term).
+Further, when the sample size is small, the third term may dominate; thus the optimal inferential model need not be full-rank to achieve the optimal order of estimation error (even with unlimited computational budget).
+In particular, under unlimited computational budget, any inferential model is optimal as long as its approximation error is of (at most) the same order as the statistical error; further decreasing the approximation error with more flexible inferential models cannot decrease the order of the total error.

 The key observation behind these results is the connection between the natural gradient descent algorithm commonly used in variational inference and the stochastic power method, whose convergence rate depends on the noise of the gradient~\citep{hardt2014}.
 Specifically, this connection implies that the convergence rate of variational inference also depends on the noise of its gradients, which increases as we increase the flexibility of the inferential model $\mathcal{Q}$.
 In more detail, the gradient of the ELBO decomposes into two terms